 The Decaffeination Process

-Over the last three years we’ve only purchased Colombian decaffeinated coffees that have undergone the Sugar Cane Ethyl Acetate process.
-Not only does this method provide a secondary income to the country, but the green coffee only needs to be transported once rather than twice.
+For the last seven years we’ve solely purchased decaffeinated coffees that have undergone the Sugar Cane Ethyl Acetate process.
+Not only does this method provide a secondary income to the producing country, but the green coffee only needs to be transported once rather than twice.
 Obviously more eco-friendly and less costly, it has a huge impact on cup quality too.
 The conditions in which coffee is transported are rarely conducive to preserving quality, and so avoiding this process from happening twice is always beneficial for the cup.
-The coffee, having being shipped only once unlike most decaf options that arrive into the UK via Mexico, Canada or Germany, tastes all the fresher for it.
+The coffee, having been shipped only once unlike most decaf options that arrive into the UK via Mexico, Canada or Germany, tastes all the fresher for it.

 Pitalito, Huila, Colombia

 Expect a creamy, balanced espresso with sweet fruit notes of currants & prunes.
 The finish is like dark chocolate & roasted almonds.